daniel548604106/Notes-Email-Service/Nodemailer | Sendgrid | Handlebar.md

 #### What is handlebar and how is it useful?

-Handlebars is popular for both back-end and front-end templating
+Handlebars is one of the most used templating engines for web applications “competing” with other well-known ones like Mustache js, Pug, EJS and others.
+It’s especially used on the server side along with the express js framework.

 #### Why are we using sendgrid?